Fast Large Language Model Collaborative Decoding via Speculation

 \section{Conclusion}

-This paper introduces Speculative Ensemble (SE), an extension of speculative decoding that accelerates ensemble inference while maintaining output quality.
-SE refines the verification mechanism for direct ensemble sampling and introduces an alternate proposal framework to further boost efficiency.
-We demonstrate the effectiveness of SE through both theoretical analysis and empirical validation.
+This paper introduces Collaborative Decoding via Speculation (CoS), an extension of speculative decoding that accelerates LLM collaborative decoding while maintaining output quality.
+CoS refines the verification mechanism for direct collaborative sampling and introduces an alternate proposal framework to further boost efficiency.
+We demonstrate the effectiveness of CoS through both theoretical analysis and empirical validation.